Default Risk Premium Definition

-- Step 1 – Rate of return for risk-free investment should be determined.
-The principal amount will grow with inflation while reducing deflation, and the security is backed by the US government.
-Say the rate of a risk-free security is 1%.
+- Step 1 – The rate of return for risk-free investment should be determined.
+The principal amount will grow with inflation while reducing deflationDeflationDeflation is defined as an economic condition whereby the prices of goods and services go down constantly with the inflation rate turning negative.
+The situation generally emerges from the contraction of the money supply in the economy., and the US government backs the security.
+Say the rate of risk-free security is 1%.

 - Step 4 – If any other premium is included in the bond-like liquidity premiums, subtract those premiums.
-For example, if the bond carries a liquidity premium of 1%, then on subtracting 1% from 4% will be arrived at 3% of the default risk premium.
+For example, if the bond carries a liquidity premium of 1%, subtracting 1% from 4% will arrive at 3% of the default risk premium.

 ZYDUS Ltd. is issuing bonds with a 10% annual percentage yield.
-Now, if the risk-free rate is 1%, inflation of that particular year is estimated to be around 3%, and the liquidity and maturity premiums of the bonds are both 1%, adding all of these together with the sum totals to 6%.
-Hence, this bond’s default risk premium is equaled to 4% that is the annual percentage yield (10%) – other interest components (6%).
+Now, suppose the risk-free rate is 1%.
+In that case, inflation of that particular year is estimated to be around 3%, and the liquidity and maturity premiums of the bonds are both 1%, adding all of these together with the sum totals to 6%.
+Hence, this bond’s default risk premium equals 4% of the annual percentage yield (10%) – other interest components (6%).